Aieener/Atomic-simulation/README.md

 # Atomic-simulation
-Works from course MSE 561: Atomic modeling in Materials Science
+My works from course MSE 561: Atomic modeling in Materials Science See detailed report on the pdf files in each repo: Molecular_Dynamics.pdf; Monte_Carlo.pdf; Molecular_Statics.pdf Thanks!